disnet/disnetdev/content/blog/Neat simple LLM use for text manipulation.md

 Previously to do this I'd either reach for something like a [vim macro](https://vim.fandom.com/wiki/Macros) or write a little regex.
 Realistically for most cases the activation energy would be too much and I'd just not do the reformatting at all.

-But with a LLM (in this case I used the [TextGen](https://text-gen.com/) plugin) you can just show an example and tell the [[LLM|LLM]] to do it and it just works.
+But with a LLM (in this case I used the [TextGen](https://text-gen.com/) plugin) you can just show an example and tell the LLM to do it and it just works.
 The prompt was something like

 ```
 - [Note1](app://obsidian.md/path/to/Note1)